 - Ensure multiple channels are utilized to communicate engagement opportunities; - Highlight the various forms of feedback submission available to the community; - Highlight how participation and feedback is being incorporated into the decision-making process; and - Consideration of the times and location of events to increase accessibility.

-The aim of the public engagement activities being undertaken for the 2024 to 2027 Multi-Year Budget focus on informing residents and community members of the draft budget's release, providing information and direction on how feedback can be provided, the key dates and decision processes and soliciting feedback on business cases for Council's consideration.
+The public engagement activities for the 2024 to 2027 Multi-Year Budget focused on informing residents and community members of the draft budget's release, and provided information and direction on how feedback could be provided.